RyleighDavis/RyleighDavis.github.io/content/research/posts/callisto-miri.md

 date: 2024-02-01
 draft: false
 image: "/img/callisto_SSIcolor.jpg"
 summary: "Coming soon!
-We will use upcoming JWST/MIRI observations to investigate Callisto's ancient surface composition and what it reveals about the formation of the Jovian system."
+We will use our recent JWST/MIRI observations to investigate Callisto's ancient surface composition and what it reveals about the formation of the Jovian system."
 tags: ["Callisto", "JWST", "Ancient Surface"]
 category: "Callisto"
 image_width: "40%"
 image_position: "right"
 ---

 Coming soon!
-See our accepted Cycle 3 [JWST Program](https://www.stsci.edu/jwst/science-execution/program-information?id=4687).
+See our Cycle 3 [JWST Program](https://www.stsci.edu/jwst/science-execution/program-information?id=4687).

 <!-- This exciting research will use the James Webb Space Telescope to study Callisto's ancient surface composition, providing insights into the early formation and evolution of Jupiter's moon system.
 Callisto, being the most heavily cratered body in the solar system, preserves a record of the early bombardment history and primordial composition that has been largely erased from other Galilean satellites.